Shoichi Sakata

-Shoichi Sakata (坂田 昌一, Sakata Shōichi) was a Japanese physicist and Marxist who was internationally known for theoretical work on the subatomic particles.
+Shoichi Sakata (坂田 昌一, Sakata Shōichi) was a Japanese physicist and Marxist who was internationally known for theoretical work on subatomic particles.
 He proposed the two meson theory, the Sakata model (an early precursor to the quark model), and the Pontecorvo–Maki–Nakagawa–Sakata neutrino mixing matrix.

 After the end of World War II, he joined other physicists in campaigning for the peaceful uses of nuclear power.

 Life and career

 Early life and education

-Sakata was born in Tokyo, Japan on January 18, 1911, to a family that held a tradition of public service.
+Sakata was born in Tokyo, Japan, on January 18, 1911, to a family that held a tradition of public service.
 He was the eldest of six children of Tatsue Sakata and Mikita Sakata.
 At the time of Sakata's birth, Mikita was secretary to Prime Minister Katsura Tarō, who became Sakata's godfather.
 While attending Kōnan Middle School in Hyōgo Prefecture in 1924, Sakata was taught by the physicist Bunsaku Arakatsu.
-During his time as a student at Kōnan High School from 1926 to 1929, Sakata attended a lecture given by the influential physicist Jun Ishiwara.
-Sakata also became closely acquainted with Katō Tadashi, who would later co-translate Friedrich Engels's 1883 unfinished work Dialectics of Nature into Japanese.
+As a student at Kōnan High School from 1926 to 1929, Sakata attended a lecture by the influential physicist Jun Ishiwara.
+Sakata also became closely acquainted with Katō Tadashi, who later co-translated Friedrich Engels's 1883 unfinished work Dialectics of Nature into Japanese.
 According to Sakata, Dialectics of Nature and Vladimir Lenin's 1909 work Materialism and Empirio-criticism became formative works for his thinking.